Medal of Courage: Design

-The medal was designed by Dan Reisinger, on the obverse there are six crossed swords and between them an olive branch. the reverse is the same.
+The medal was designed by Dan Reisinger.
+On the obverse are six crossed swords and between them an olive branch.
+The reverse is the same.

 The medal is attached to a red ribbon symbolizing the fire and blood in battle.
 Officially, two time recipients of the medal wear a small clasp in the form of the medal on its ribbon.
 In practice, Rav Aluf Amnon Lipkin-Shahak (the only person to be awarded the medal twice whilst still alive) wore two ribbons.

 The medal is minted by the Israel Government Coins and Medals Corporation, is made of 25 gram silver/935 and the clasp is chrome plated metal.

 Recipients

-As of 2024, 220 awards have been made, the latest were in 2005 after a period of 23 years in which the medal was not awarded.
-In 2007 it was announced that the medal would be awarded to six soldiers who fought during the Second Lebanon War.
+As of 2024, 220 awards have been made, the latest in 2005 after a 23 year period in which the medal was not awarded.
+In 2007, it was announced that the medal would be awarded to six soldiers who fought during the Second Lebanon War.
 Two recipients have been awarded the medal twice.